 Purchasing car insurance is a pretty simple process, but it can involve a lot of different steps: You need to figure out what coverage you need, compare quotes at multiple companies, and, of course, choose your deductible amounts.

 Your deductible is the amount that you pay out of pocket before the insurance company reimburses you for a covered loss.
 Not every type of car insurance coverage requires a deductible, but for those that do, you’ll typically choose a dollar amount, often $500 or $1,000.

 The higher your deductible, the lower your rates will be, and vice versa.
 But choosing a deductible amount can be tricky, you don’t want to set them higher than you could reasonably pay in the event of a loss.
-Read on for tips on setting your deductible.
+Read on for tips on setting your insurance deductible.

 When you purchase car insurance, you’re actually buying several types of coverage that make up your policy.
-For some types of coverage, like liability coverage and uninsured/underinsured coverage, you choose coverage limits, which is the maximum amount your car insurance company pays out for a covered loss.
+For some types of coverage, like liability coverage and uninsured/underinsured motorist coverage, you choose coverage limits, which is the maximum amount your car insurance company pays out for a covered loss.
 The higher you set your coverage limits, the more you’ll pay for car insurance.

 For other types of coverage, like comprehensive coverage and collision coverage, you’ll choose a deductible amount.
 That’s the amount that you’ll have to pay out of pocket before your car insurance will cover the rest.

 Many drivers set their deductible at $500 or $1,000.
 A sample car insurance policy, listing coverages and their limits and deductibles, could look like this: